-9.6.4 To receive and review, on an annual basis, an assessment of the continued fitness and proprietary of Senior Management Function (SMF) holders (including notified non–executive Directors) together with the Responsibilities Map.
+9.6.4 To receive and review, on an annual basis, an assessment of the continued fitness and proprietary of Senior Management Function (SMF) holders (including notified non–executive Directors).

 9.7 OTHER DUTIES

-9.7.1 To conduct an annual review of the Directors’ Register of Interests and, if appropriate, recommend to the Board the authorisation of interests shown in the Register.
+9.7.1 To conduct periodically, a review of the Directors’ Register of Interests and, if appropriate, recommend to the Board the authorisation of interests shown in the Register.

 9.7.2 To approve in principle any loan to a Director or connected person of a director in accordance with the Society’s policy on loans to directors.

-9.7.3 To receive reports on the progress against Nationwide’s Inclusion & Diversity (I & D) strategy and objectives.
+9.7.3 To receive reports on the progress against Nationwide’s Inclusion, Diversity & Wellbeing strategy and objectives.

 9.7.4 To challenge management to improve policies and processes in place wherever the Society’s diversity targets are not being achieved or progressed.

 10.1 The Committee Chair shall report formally to the Board on its proceedings after each meeting on all matters within its duties and responsibilities.